jdevfullstack-tutorials/imac-review/README.md

-Take note, if you are quite confused, computers need a disk so that all the data that should be saved will be kept before shutting it down.
+Take note, if you are quite confused, computers need a disk so that all the data that should be saved will be kept before shut down.
 An Operating System, just like macOS or Windows
 OS, contains a lot of files.
 These files should be saved to a disk not on the memory because the